BeginnerLevelUP/MERNSTACK/README.md

 3. Once connected you now create your models for the database
 4. Now create Seeds
 5. Create Typedefs and Resolvers
+6. Now you can set up concurrently with the necessary scripts

+* * `` npm install concurrently--save-dev "devDependencies": {
+    "concurrently": "^8.2.0"
+  }``

 if using traditional rest api you would require the models in your controllers folder but if using graph ql